ResearchGate, a leading professional network for scientists and researchers, yesterday announced the completion of its Series B financing round.

 The first time we mentioned ResearchGate was in January 2011, when the young company, which has often been described as Facebook for scientists, decided to move its headquarters from Boston to Berlin.

-The financing round is being led by Founders Fund partner Luke Nosek, co-founder of PayPal, with participation from Benchmark Capital, Accel Partners and others.
-Luke Nosek will from now on serve as a board member of ResearchGate.
+The fresh financing round is led by Founders Fund partner and co-founder of PayPal, Luke Nosek, with participation from Benchmark Capital, Accel Partners and others.
+Luke Nosek will from now on serve as a board member for ResearchGate.

 Ijad Madisch, co-founder and CEO of ResearchGate, stated: “With this round of financing, our main priority will be to pursue new innovations.
 We want to change the way scientific reputation is measured, calculated and built over time by providing our users with qualitative feedback, while enabling them to share their findings efficiently.”

 Luke Nosek, co-founder and partner at Founders Fund, said: “We have a genuine appreciation for the considerable success that the team at ResearchGate has demonstrated since the company was founded.
 We truly believe that the network has the potential to disrupt a much-outdated system, while leading the way in changing scientific discovery and the way research is disseminated.”

 In September 2010, ResearchGate closed its Series A funding led by Benchmark Capital.
 The initial investment allowed ResearchGate to expand the core team in their Berlin headquarters.

 By the way: If you are interested in getting unlimited access to our full editorial archive, our startup database, and many other CLUB benefits, consider joining our EU-Startups CLUB.